 The same potentially disruptive condition was noted during the inspection at the contact water management area during the previous inspection.
-This area needs continual attention during weekly inspections.
+This area requires regular maintenance.
 As material accumulates, it should be removed in order to not impede leachate/storm water flow.